-"Resilient Spirits" Solo Exhibition
+"Resilient Spirits" Solo Exhibition and Student Feature: Van Gogh-Inspired Art

 ABOUT THE SHOW

-Charlene Mosley’s current series explores the quiet, persistent resilience found in both nature and the human spirit—the instinct to endure, to adapt, and to survive.
+Charlene Mosley’s current series explores the quiet, persistent resilience found in both nature and the human spirit, the instinct to endure, to adapt, and to survive.
 Through vibrant, textural oil paintings, bright and fluid watercolors, and intricately expressive drawings, Mosley visualizes the wild within us all.
 Intertwining human forms with elements of untamed wildlife and organic plant shapes, the artist wants to reveal a connection to the primal, emotional undercurrents that connect us to the natural world.
 Bold hues and layered textures reflect both inner strength and raw vulnerability.

 Pollinators seen as fragile, like butterflies—appear throughout her work not only as symbols of delicate beauty, but of astonishing endurance.
 A butterfly, seemingly ephemeral, survives migration, transformation amidst often hostile environments.
 Wild animals such as tigers, are a reflection of inner courage, strength and adventure.
 Snakes are a symbol of taking risk and shedding an old self to adapt and flourish into something bigger.
 These creatures become metaphors for the hidden resilience we carry, the instincts we suppress, and the wild beauty we often forget exists within us.